 Substantial Leverage.
 We now have, and after this offering will continue to have, a significant amount of indebtedness.
 In addition, despite current debt levels, the terms of the indentures governing the Notes and our other securities do not prohibit us or our subsidiaries from incurring substantially more debt.
 If new debt is added to our consolidated debt level, the related risks that we now face could intensify.
-The following table shows certain important financial data and credit ratios (assuming we had completed the offering of the Notes, redeemed our 9.25% senior notes due 2006, closed our new senior secured credit facility and repaid the Term B loan under our previous senior secured credit had occurred as of December 31, 2002):
+The following table shows certain important financial data and credit ratios (assuming we had completed the offering of the Notes, redeemed our 9.25% senior notes due 2006, closed our new senior secured credit facility and repaid the Term B loan under our previous senior secured credit facility with the proceeds of the new senior secured credit facility, as if each had occurred as of December 31, 2002):

-ΑT DECEMBER 31, 2002
+AT DECEMBER 31, 2002

 (IN THOUSANDS)

-Total debt, including current maturities \$1,881, ,595

-Stockholders' equity(1) 200, ,004

-Ratio of total debt to stockholders' equity (9.4x
+Total proforma debt, including current maturities(1) Proforma stockholders' equity(2) Ratio of total proforma debt to proforma \$1,881,595 200,004

+stockholders' equity(3) 9.4x